Saturday, January 1, 2022

 The Southeast's Dental Care Shortage

-December 31, 2021, data from the Health Resources and Services Administration (HRSA) indicated that more than 64.2 million Americans lived in communities or settings designated as a dental health professional shortage area (HPSA).
+December 31, 2022, data from the Health Resources and Services Administration (HRSA) indicated that more than 69.7 million Americans lived in communities or settings designated as dental health professional shortage areas (HPSA).
 A dental health HPSA is a population group, geographic area, or facility with substandard dental care access because too few dentists serve the area relative to the size of the HPSA population.
-HPSAs in the twelve-state Southeastern region of the country accounted for just under 39% of the U.S. population who lived in dental care shortage areas.
-The HRSA estimates that HPSAs in the Southeast would need 4,457 more dentists in order to eliminate the dental care shortage in the region.
-This shortfall represented almost 40% of the nation's dental care shortage.
+HPSAs in the twelve-state Southeastern region of the country accounted for just over 37% of the U.S. population who lived in dental care shortage areas.
+The HRSA estimates that HPSAs in the Southeast would need 4,609 more dentists in order to eliminate the dental care shortage in the region.
+This shortfall represented about 38.7% of the nation's dental care shortage.
 Here is a summary look at the Southeast's dental care shortage:

 The Southeast's Dental Care Shortage